 DataStatement executable type is responsible for supporting all sql based database interactions.
 It is what would be used for doing C.R.U.D operations in a web application.
 The DataStatement executable type is a vastly superior approach for doing C.R.U.D than existing approaches including ORM.
 DataStatements facilitate ease of use that exceeds that of the ORM approach while effortlessly granting a developer the full power of SQL.

 DataStatements are not only the easiest way to do C.R.U.D operations, they are also robust and support safe database interactions.
 Some points of note about DataStatements include:

 A reference can be set to a ScriptExecutor which can serve as a custom resultset processor.
 This is an advanced capability which gives the developer full control over the processing of the resultset from an executed query.
 The resultset is available as a variable called solvent_datastatement_resultset.
 This is a JDBC result object type.

-The platform parameter solvent_default_datasource should be set as part of solvent-app-settings/system-settings to specify a default data source for newly created DataStatements.
-This would be automatically filled in when ever a new DataStatement crud is created.
+The platform parameter solvent_default_datasource should be set as part of solvent/solvent-app-settings/system-settings to specify a default data source for newly created DataStatements.
+This would be automatically filled in when ever a new DataStatement executable is created.
 Most business applications only have a single data source, so this would save the developer a few extra clicks.

-The platform parameter crudzillaResultSetFormat is available for use with DataStatements.
+The platform parameter solvent_resultset_format is available for use with DataStatements.
 The value can be one of the following:

 DataStatements support type hinting, this is useful for RDMSs that have strict type requirements for prepared statement parameters.
 To specify a type simply enclose the type in parenthesis following the parameter name.
 The syntax is as follows: